-Tables 1(a) and 1(b) report the general figures for 2004 monolingual topics.
-Both these tables show that stemming improves the performances for all the figures for all the considered languages.
-Thus these figures give a positive answer to both hypotheses H' and H'' because stemming improves the performance of an IRS.
+Tables 1 and 1 report the general figures for the 2004 monolingual topics.
+Both these tables show that stemming improves all the performances figures for all the considered languages.
+These figures thus give a positive answer to both hypotheses H' and H" because stemming improves the performance of an IRS.
 Moreover, the experimental evidence confirms the hypothesis that it is possible to generate stemmers using probabilistic models without or with very little knowledge about the language.
+However the degree to which the observed differences are significant has to be measured using statistical testing methods.
+We used the Wilcoxon signed ranks test [2], which is a non parametric statistical test for paired samples.
+The runs have been compared query-by-query using the same figures reported in Table 1 with a significance level $\alpha = 5\%$ .